 A careful attorney will discuss with you what other victims have received for similar injuries and circumstances.
 If the insurance adjuster makes an offer below the range determined by your attorney, a counter offer may continue negotiations.
 Or, you and your lawyer may decide to file a lawsuit.
 Insurance companies often make better offers when the lawyer has a reputation for filing lawsuits against low-ball offers.

 An experienced attorney will craft an argument for the top of the range by conveying how the accident has affected your quality of life.
 For this reason, it is usually in your best interest to choose a lawyer who has a long and successful history of winning personal injury cases.

 If the insurance company does not offer a fair settlement, a lawsuit may be recommended or necessary.
 Lawsuits are often filed in the county in Georgia where the at-fault driver lives, but there may be other options.
 See the Georgia Constitution, Article Six, Section Two, Paragraph Seven for more details.

 Should you represent yourself in a car accident case?

-Although self representation in legal matters may be gaining in popularity, you must proceed with extreme caution.
+Although self-representation in legal matters may be gaining in popularity, you must proceed with extreme caution.
 Chances are you are dealing with an insurance company on the other side of your claim.
-The insurance adjuster knows that the real threat in any injury claim is the victim’s ability to take the at-fault driver or company to Court and win damages in a Jury trial.
-Unless you have the credible threat of taking the negligent party to Court and winning, the adjuster is unlikely to make an offer that truly and fairly reflects the value of your claim.
-If you are representing yourself, the adjuster is likely to make a very low settlement offer because he or she knows that you are not likely to beat their defense team in court.
+The insurance adjuster knows that the real threat in any injury claim is taking the case to a judge and jury.
+They know that the average person can’t beat a professional team of lawyers in a courtroom.
+Therefore, the average citizen probably can’t push an adjuster to make a fair offer without the threat of a trial.

 Other common mistakes made during the claims process could significantly affect your leverage during settlement: